 We usually pick the Saturday closest to St. Paddy’s Day.

-Corned beef and cabbage on the stove top is a once a year meal for me, mostly because it takes forever to cook.
+Corned beef and cabbage on stove top is a once a year meal for me, mostly because it takes forever to cook.

-This corned beef and cabbage recipe is what I make every March except I scaled down the ingredients including the potatoes, carrots, and cabbage to make it more dinner for two friendly.
+The best corned beef and cabbage recipe is what I make every March except I scaled down the ingredients including the potatoes, carrots, and cabbage to make it more dinner for two friendly.

 Serving sizes will heavily depend on the smallest size of corned beef you can find.
 I included what to do with leftover corned beef if your brisket happens to make too much.